Authorization for APIs to read Microsoft 365 usage reports

 If you're calling the APIs from an application:

-- The Azure AD tenant administrator must explicitly grant consent to your application.
+- The Microsoft Entra tenant administrator must explicitly grant consent to your application.
 This is required both for application-level authorization and user delegated authorization.

-- If you're using user delegated authorization, the signed-in user must be a member of a limited administrator role in Azure AD.
+- If you're using user delegated authorization, the signed-in user must be a member of a limited administrator role in Microsoft Entra ID.

-After an application is granted permissions, everyone with access to the application (that is, members of the Azure AD tenant) receives the granted permissions.
-To further protect sensitive reports data, tenant administrators must assign users of the application the appropriate Azure AD roles.
-For details, see Administrator role permissions in Azure Active Directory and Assign administrator and non-administrator roles to users with Azure Active Directory.
+After an application is granted permissions, everyone with access to the application (that is, members of the Microsoft Entra tenant) receives the granted permissions.
+To further protect sensitive reports data, tenant administrators must assign users of the application the appropriate Microsoft Entra roles.
+For details, see Administrator role permissions in Microsoft Entra ID and Assign administrator and non-administrator roles to users with Microsoft Entra ID.

 You must be a tenant administrator to perform this step.